 Continuing Education CreditThis activity has been planned and implemented in accordance with the Essential Areas and Policies for the Accreditation Council of Continuing Medical Education.
 The American College of Emergency Physicians is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The American College of Emergency Physicians designates this educational activity for a maximum of 95 AMA PRA Category 1 Credit(s) TM.
+The American College of Emergency Physicians designates this live activity for a maximum of 95 AMA PRA Category 1 Credit(s) TM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 ACEP or SAEM Member - $1,615

 Nonmember - $1,796

 Complete the online form, e-mail email@example.com, or call toll free 800-798-1822, extension 3291 to be placed on the waiting list.

 Registration is limited.
 Class slots are filled from the waiting list.
 Classes fill rapidly on a first-come, first-serve basis.
 You will be contacted as soon as a slot is available.
 Course dates are set approximately a year in advance.